pivotal/docs-platform-automation/docs/variables.md

 ```

 ## Why use variables if already using a secrets manager
-[secrets handling] requires that all parameterized values be included in your secrets manager (i.e. credhub)
+[Secrets handling] requires that all parameterized values be included in your secrets manager (i.e. credhub).
 Because of this, vars files and secrets handling have to be used a little differently.
 For example, rather than having credhub interpolate directly into a base.yml, credhub could replace the values of
 a vars.yml.